Camille Rasmussen: Early life

-Junior
+Junior gymnastics career

 2016

 Rasmussen competed at her first national championships where she placed first in the espoir division.
 She competed at the Gymnova Cup where she placed third in the all-around in the espoir division behind Lisa Vaelen and Miriam Hamenni.
 She finished the year competing at the Turnkunst International where she placed first in the all-around.

 2017

 Rasmussen competed at the Austrian Team Open and finished third behind Jasmin Mader and Barbora Mokošová.
 She competed at the Nordic Junior Championships where she placed second in the all-around behind Enni Kettunen.
 She finished first on balance beam, second on floor exercise behind Jessica Castles, third on vault behind Kettunen and Sani Mäkelä, and sixth on uneven bars.
 Rasmussen ended the year competing at the Northern European Championships where she placed fifth in the all-around but won gold on floor exercise and silver on vault.

 2018

 Rasmussen continued her dominance at the Danish Championships, winning her third gold in the all-around.
 In June she competed at the Nordic Championships where she placed third in the all-around behind Mari Kanter and Tonya Paulsson but won gold on floor exercise.
 Rasmussen competed at the European Championships and finished 33rd in the all-around.